mindsmiths/docs/docs/integrations/discord.md

 4. On the bottom of the page, you'll see a `GENERATED URL`, which you need to copy and open in a new window
 5. Select the server you want to add the bot to and click `Authorize`

+## Connecting to a Channel
+To establish a connection with your Discord channel, you need a `channelId`.
+This is a unique identifier of the channel, which is used to send messages to the channel.

+Getting this identifier is easy, you just need to go to the channel you want to connect to, and type in the mention of your channel, preceded by a backslash.
+For example, if you want to connect to the channel named `general`, you need to type `\#general` and send the message.

+You will get something like this: `<#123456789012345678>`.
+The number in the brackets is your `channelId`.
+Same goes for `chatId` and `guildId`, which is the unique identifier of the server you want to connect to.

 ## Incorporating multiple bots

 Using more than one bot in your Discord server will simplify keeping track of the communication between users and your agents.